 - It turns out Tesla video games can still be played when the car is moving, meaning it is possible for the driver to play too - which is spectacularly stupid

 - Tesla has started rolling out the Full Self Driving beta 10.2 to drivers who scored a perfect 100/100 on the automaker's driver safety score

 - In response to criticism, Tesla has knocked $500 off the cost of upgrading the Self Driving hardware of older Tesla Model X and Model Ys.
 So now it only costs $1,000

 The Model S Plaid can be purchased directly from Tesla, with a non-refundable order fee of $100.
-Delivery is expected later this month if you order today, which is a lot better than the standard Model S will arrive anytime between November and next June - depending on the options you get.
+Delivery is expected between June and August.
+Meanwhile the standard Model S will arrive anytime between November and next June - depending on the options you get.